 • Erect-Crested Penguins – Erect-crested penguins come from the Antipodes and Bounty Islands.

-• Macaroni Penguins – Macaroni penguins are orange-yellow plumes penguins.
+• Macaroni Penguins – Macaroni penguins are orange-yellow plum penguins.

 LEAVE A REPLY